 Exciting each other’s passions

 Increasingly confident of their control over various elements of prison life, the flash mob became bolder.
-An indignant official reported in 1841 just how bold.
-Women were observed “in the very act of exciting each other’s passions — on the Lord’s day in the House of God — and at the very time divine service was performing.”
+An indignant official huffed and puffed about exactly how bold.
+Women were observed, “in the very act of exciting each other’s passions — on the Lord’s day in the House of God — and at the very time divine service was performing.”

 No surprise there.
 The flash mob had nothing but contempt for fire and brimstone preacher Reverend William Bedford.
 They called him Holy Willy and once, according to a not entirely trustworthy memoir, attempted to detach Willy’s willy.